History, tourist information, and nearby accommodation

 One exhibit is a half-sized replica of the Boundary Stone set up between the villages of Eyam and Stoney Middleton.
 The stone has small depressions, like dimples, which were filled with vinegar.
 The liquid was thought to stop the plague from spreading, and villagers from Eyam would place money in the depressions in exchange for food and medical supplies.

-There is also an exhibit of the various remedies 17th century people employed to try to counter the effects of the plague.
-The peculiar list of 'remedies' included advice to spend time in the company of agreeable people, never sleep in daytime, and avoid waterfowl.
+There is also an exhibit of the various remedies 17th-century people employed to try to counter the effects of the plague.
+The peculiar list of 'remedies' included advice to spend time in the company of agreeable people, never sleep in the daytime, and avoid waterfowl.

 The museum stands directly opposite the main village car parks, so access is quite easy.
 There is a small admission fee and discounts for families and large groups.
 Don't miss the weathervane atop the gable as you enter.
 It has a rat atop the directional arrows, a reminder of the role played by rats in carrying the plague to humans.
 The rat is also incorporated into the museum sign outside the entrance.